pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 Now merging these results with earlier thoughts shared in this essay, it may be that it is the _commoning_---the practices, not the tools---that needs to be compliant.
-Yes, some tools align with practices that we want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
-Most of the tools we were studying were designed for the research culture and infrastructure of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
-Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.
+Bollier says that a commons consists not just of a resource, but of a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.
+A commons is an active, living process---a dynamic, evolving social activity,[^Bollier-community] more deliberately known as <dfn id="def:commoning">commoning</dfn>.
+At this point, you may wonder, what is the shared resource of the Scholarly Commons?
+That is a valid question that I hope to answer later on in this essay.
+For right now, let's just say that it is potential contributions.

 Also, it is important to understand that, besides the logical fallacy that I described in [the first section][on gaps and systems], the only thing this exercise showed us is what is common in the current paradigm, not necessarily what would be required in a commoning paradigm.
 The exercise was designed to find _common patterns_, not patterns of commoning.
 While this was useful in some ways, it leaves more important questions unanswered.
-A commons is an active, living process---a dynamic, evolving social activity, more deliberately known as <dfn id="def:commoning">commoning</dfn>.
 Common and commoning are not the same thing, and a common practice does not a commons make.
+Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
+Most of the tools we were studying were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
+Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

 Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic